-The Cycling Master Plan references several cycling facility design guidelines that will be considered for determining the appropriate facility types: the Ontario Traffic Manual (OTM) Book 18 (2013), TAC's Bikeway Traffic Control Guidelines for Canada (2012), and TAC's Traffic Signal Guidelines for Bicycles (2014).
-These guidelines will also serve as references for the Westdale Neighbourhood study.
+In addition, the Cycling Master Plan references several cycling facility design guidelines that will be considered for determining facility types; Ontario Traffic Manual (OTM) Book 18 (2013) in Ontario, TAC's Bikeway Traffic Control Guidelines for Canada (2012), and TAC's Traffic Signal Guidelines for Bicycles (2014).
+These guidelines will also serve as references for the Ainslie Wood Traffic Management Study.